akhilkatpally/akhilkatpally.github.io/_posts/2024-09-10-Education-System-Technologically-Modern-World.md

 title: Education System for the Technologically Advanced Modern World:
 date: 2024-09-10 01:00:00-0400
 description: Currently state of education in Telangana is very poor.
 This is just a brain dump of few ideas on how to improve the system.
-tags: Education, Telangana, India, Modern World, Technology
+tags: Education, India, Modern World, Technology
-categories: Telangana, Education, India, Modern World, Technology
+categories:  Education, India, Modern World, Technology
 ---